Kawamori-dev/project-Sekai-Kernel/README.md

 I called it HRT aka "Hot Reload-able Threads".
 "Kernel" component reacts on changing in source files and re-compiles them automatically.

+#### I am careful about some details:
+I dunno will I share my Game Engine with humans or not, but if so I did good logging: <br>

 <img src="https://i.ibb.co/gMJyMdvB/picture-0.png" alt="drawing" width="80%" height="auto"/>

 #### Roadmap: